Conversation Scenarios

 Why Camille?

 In French, Camille is a true unisex name.
 It’s gentle, soft and human.
-By foregrounding the French unisex origin, we’re subtly advocating for gender fluidity and the deconstruction of binary norms.

 Who is building Camille?